 Do you live in a rural area?
 Is the nearest fire hall a long distance away?
 Does your neighbourhood experience high rates of crime?
 Do you have a wood-burning stove?
 Was your house built on a water table or flood plain?
 There are a ton of factors that affect what you pay for insurance.
 While some you can control, others are out of your hands (e.g., how often it hails in your region).

 COLLECTORS NEED EXTRA COVERAGE

-Your home insurance policy only covers things like jewellery and collectibles to a maximum limit.
-So if you collect art, rare antiques or sparkly things in blue boxes, ask about purchasing a “floater” to ensure your precious possessions are protected.
+Your home insurance policy may only cover things like jewellery and collectibles up to a specified limit.
+So if you collect art, rare antiques or sparkly things in blue boxes, ask about purchasing additional coverage to ensure your precious possessions have sufficient coverage.

 YOUR FOOD IS COVERED

-If your appliances are zapped by a freak lighting-strike that also causes insurable damage to your house, any food that spoils in your fridge or freezer is also covered by insurance.
-So, buy those tenderloin steaks with confidence.
+If your appliances are zapped due to a freak lighting-strike, or there is a power outage, any food that spoils in your fridge or freezer could be covered by insurance.
+If you have that coverage, you can buy those tenderloin steaks with confidence.

 MORE TO READ